lankiman/hng-task-0/README.md

 ## Deployment

-This API is deployed to Railway and is accessible at the following publicly available endpoint:
+This API is deployed to Railway using a docker image and is accessible at the following publicly available endpoint:

 [https://hng-task-0-production-8c99.up.railway.app](https://hng-task-0-production-8c99.up.railway.app)